mobify/workshop--adaptivejs-site-1x/README.md

 #Step 7: Style the Footer

-Let's now style the newsletter component of the footer.
-In this tutorial, you repeat tasks that you are already familiar with.
-Add a new component SCSS file to style the footer.
-Then add styles to the existing button component.
-Finally, add template-specifc styles for the footer partial.
+Let's style the newsletter component of the footer.
+In this tutorial, you repeat tasks that you are already familiar with:

+* Add a new component SCSS file to style the footer.
+* Then add styles to the existing button component.
+* Finally, add template-specifc styles for the footer partial.

 ##Task